BRAIN BOOST – How sport and physical activity enhance children’s learning. (Prep-Year 6)

 This program will also lead into our Sports Science Academy programs.

-FOUNDATION – YEAR 6 GYMNASTICS PROGRAM – Physical activity and academic success, It’s a win – win!
+PREP – YEAR 6 GYMNASTICS PROGRAM – Physical activity and academic success, It’s a win – win!

 Research tells us that there’s a positive link between children being active and playing sport and their ability to get better marks and learning outcomes at school.